Taina (TV series): Current availability

 As of June 2022, the original series is not available to stream on Paramount+ in the United States (though available in Spanish in Latin America), where many of its Nickelodeon counterparts can be streamed.
 The series is, however, available on the Paramount Streaming service Pluto TV as a Spanish-dubbed program.
 Despite these developments, YouTube remains the only means of viewing the program in its original English language.

 Soundtrack

-"Taina: Original Television Soundtrack" is the official soundtrack for the series.
-It was released on February 19, 2002, by Nick Records distributed through now-defunct Jive Records/Zomba Recording Corporation and MTV Networks.
-The album contains songs featured in the show's second season, such as "Feel Good" and "I'm In Love With Me" and none from the first season, with the exception of "Gonna Be A Star", the show's theme.
-The songs are performed by the show's stars Christina Vidal and LaTangela with additional songs performed by 3LW and Dream (previously featured on their respective albums 3LW and It Was All a Dream), as members of both groups made appearances during the show's first season.
-Additionally, the soundtracks boasts writing and production from legendary R&B group and production team Full Force (known for working with show star Lisa Lisa) as well as Nate Butler, Lindy Robbins and Kevin Paige.
+Taina: Original Television Soundtrack was released on February 19, 2002, by Nick Records and distributed through Jive Records/Zomba Recording Corporation and MTV Networks.
+The album contains songs featured in the show's second season, and none from the first season, with the exception of "Gonna Be A Star", the show's theme.
+The album primarily features the show's stars, Christina Vidal and LaTangela (who are credited as their characters), with two additional songs performed by girl groups 3LW and Dream, both of which made guest appearances during the show's first season.

-Note: The album actually credits the artists as their characters with the exception of Dream and 3LW.